myersm0/ObservableCortex.jl/README.md

 - Pad the `color` vector to account for medial wall, if necessary, in order to match the underlying surface geometry
 - Arrange the visualization into a customary 4-panel layout showing lateral and medial views of the left and right hemispheres (or allow you the flexibility to specify a custom arrangement)
 - Provide some commonly used color schemes from the literature
-- Enable easy access to more complex visualizations requiring graph traversal-based operations, such as plotting region borders (_not yet implemented_)
+- Enable easy access to more complex visualizations requiring graph traversal-based operations, such as plotting region borders

-This is a work in progress.
-Basic functionality is available and usable right now.
-Much more is coming soon.

 ## Installation
 Within Julia (version 1.9 or greater):